doctrine/orm/docs/en/changelog/migration_2_5.rst

 Many of the locations where previously only the ``Doctrine\ORM\EntityManager`` was allowed are now changed to accept the ``EntityManagerInterface`` that was introduced in 2.4.
 This allows you to more easily use the decorator pattern to extend the EntityManager if you need.
-It`s still not replaced everywhere, so you still have to be careful.
+It's still not replaced everywhere, so you still have to be careful.

 DQL Improvements